Course details

 About this course

-This apprenticeship is suitable for managers and aspiring managers who are employed.
+This apprenticeship is suitable for managers and aspiring managers who are currently employed and working for more than 30 hours a week.

 It will allow apprentices to combine workplace learning opportunities with university studies, bringing together theories and practices that are relevant to the organisation in which they work.